sn/learning/README.md

 The human mind is a scary place and we're wired to be afraid or at least apprehensive of the unknown (see where this is going?).

+#### Deconstruct

+It's important to break down the larger skill you are attempting to learn into smaller, more manageable pieces.
+Bite-sized chunks, if you will.
+The smaller chunks of work required will allow you to prioritize the parts you feel are important to achieving your goal.

+I also use this deconstruction process to set a kind of progress indicator of my learning progress.

 #### Orientate

 Orientating yourself is closely tied to familiarization with the topic.
 They are generally performed asynchronously and are also inversely proportional to one another.